kontainapp/guide/getting_started/kubenetes.md

 For Kubernetes platforms that do not offer nested virtualization like GKE and AWS, we use a software virtualization module that gets installed as part of the Kontain install.

 Recommended distros for Kubernetes Worker Nodes are Ubuntu 20.04 and Amazon Linux 2, or newer.

-To package Kontain images, it is also necessary to have a recent version of Docker or Moby-engine is installed.
+For Amazon EKS Kontain maintains kontain-compatible AMI which is a derivitive of Amazon Linux 2 and can be found by filter "kontain-eks-node*".
+For GKE make sure to use UBUNTU_CONTAINERD image type.

 ==- Tip: Creating Kubernetes Cluster
-Kontain provides the following sjell helper scripts that you can use to create and start cluster for a number of different cluster environments:
+Kontain provides the following shell helper scripts that you can use to create and start cluster for a number of different cluster environments:

 - [Azure AKS Cluster](/appendix/azure_aks/)
 - [Amazon EKS](/appendix/amazon_eks/)